 Performers and Special Programs for Children and Teens

 A performer is defined as anyone who is asked to provide or wants to provide a program at a DPL branch geared for children 0 through 17 years of age.
-(For adult programming complete the Fresh City Life Presenter Proposal form).
+(For adult programming complete the Adult Presenter Proposal form).
 A performer may be paid or may donate their services.